Sherbieny/chatbotto_browser/README.md

 ## Setup

 To set up the application, simply start a web server in the root directory of the project.
-This is needed to allow framework7 routing to work properly.
+This is needed to allow the initial loading of the files from `sample_data` using fetch API.

 ### Examples: